AliShuaib/alishuaib/README.md

 ## Hi there, I'm Ali Shuaib 👋

-I've enjoyed web development to build solutions for real-world problems using code for over 5 years now.
-I started off building games and discord bots in Python, and now I'm using Typescript with React/NextJS to build full stack applications.
+I've enjoyed using web development to build solutions for real-world problems for over 5 years now.
+I started off building platformer games and discord bots in Python, and now I'm using Typescript with React/NextJS to build full stack applications.
 Thank god TypeScript exists, its saving lives 😆

 I'm currently working on a LMS Assistant called [Orbite](https://gamejolt.com/games/SkyCrest/350478) to help improve online learning experience.
-I've also worked on a collaborative map called [NGS Live Map](https://github.com/alishuaib/ngslivemap) to help the community of Phantasy Star Online 2: New Genesis.
+I've also worked on [NGS Live Map](https://github.com/alishuaib/ngslivemap) to help the community of Phantasy Star Online 2: New Genesis collaboratively build a publicly accessible map.

 These days I'm introducing highschool students how to code as a part-time online highschool teacher for ICS3U and ICS4U.